 - Participating in the development and management of KTL’s SharePoint® tools

 - Assisting in growing clients and other business development efforts, as requested

 - B.S. degree in food science, biology, chemistry, technology, microbiology, or other related life science

 - 5-7 years of related food industry experience in Quality Assurance/Control; experience in cooking, processing, manufacturing dairy, low-acid canned food, meat, or seafood preferred

 - Excellent communication and presentation skills

-- High–risk food experience
+- High–risk food or ingredients experience

 - Understanding of food safety in food packaging

 How to Apply